Lette/Lette.Say/README.md

 | Command Line        | Description
 |:------------------- |:----------------------------
-| `say Hello, World!` | speaks a single line of text
+| `say Hello, World!` | Speaks a single line of text.
-| `say -f file.txt`   | speaks line by line from a file
+| `say -f file.txt`   | Speaks line by line from a file.
-| `say -F file.txt`   | speaks line by line from a file and prints those lines to stdout as well
+| `say -F file.txt`   | Speaks line by line from a file and prints those lines to stdout as well.

 #### Disclaimer ####